libgeos/geos/web/content/usage/c_api.md

 For more information about the specific options available for each format, see the documentation for the various readers and writers.

-* GEOSWKTReader / GEOSWKTWriter
+* `GEOSWKTReader` / `GEOSWKTWriter`
-* GEOSWKBReader / GEOSWKBWriter
+* `GEOSWKBReader` / `GEOSWKBWriter`
-* GEOSGeoJSONReader / GEOSGeoJSONWriter
+* `GEOSGeoJSONReader` / `GEOSGeoJSONWriter`

 For a complete example using a reader and writer, see [capi_read.c](https://github.com/libgeos/geos/blob/main/examples/capi_read.c).

 ### Prepared Geometry

-The GEOS "prepared geometry" is conceptually similar to a database "prepared statement": by doing a little up-front work to set-up a handler, you can reap a performance benefit when you execute repeated function calls on that object.
+The GEOS "prepared geometry" is conceptually similar to a database "prepared statement": by doing up-front work to create an optimized object, you reap a performance benefit when executing repeated function calls on that object.

 Prepared geometries contain internal indexes that make calls to the "spatial predicate" functions like `GEOSPreparedIntersects()` and `GEOSPreparedContains()` much much faster.
 These are functions that take in two geometries and return true or false.